kineticquant/Java-Hidden-File-Finder/README.md

 ## How It Works
-This runs based on the file name coded into the check.
+-This runs based on the file name coded into the check.
+-The output will be "File FILENAME is hidden: (true or false).

 ## Future Enhancements
 1) Adding argument passing for file name